redhat-openstack/website/source/documentation/add-packages.html.md

 When a new package is required in RDO, it must be added to RDO Trunk packaging.
 To include new packages, following steps are required:

+1. Create a "Package Review" story in [RDO Jira board](https://issues.redhat.com/projects/RDO/issues).
+You can clone the [new package template story](https://issues.redhat.com/browse/RDO-255).
+Make sure you replace the title with the actual package name, and provide the reason and upstream code repository in the description.
+The story should have the Epic Link set to "RDO &lt;release>" and "Fix Version/s" field should be set to the desired RDO release.
-1. Create a "Package Review" bug in [Red Hat bugzilla](https://bugzilla.redhat.com/) following the best practices described in [RDO OpenStack Packaging Guidelines](/documentation/rdo-packaging-guidelines/).
-Once the bug has been created, and an initial license check has been conducted, you can continue with steps 2 and 3.
+Once the issue has been created, and an initial license check has been conducted, you can continue with steps 2 and 3.

 2. Send a review adding the new project in rdo.yml to the [rdoinfo project in review.rdoproject.org](https://review.rdoproject.org/r/#/q/project:rdoinfo).
-In this change you must provide the project information and Package Review bugzilla ticket in the commit message (see [this example](https://review.rdoproject.org/r/#/c/18644/)).
+In this change you must provide the project information and Package Review Jira story ticket in the commit message (see [this example](https://review.rdoproject.org/r/#/c/18644/)).
 Add the project definition in **rdo.yml** file and `under-review` tag in **tags/under-review.yml** file, as for example: